styler00dollar/VSGAN-tensorrt-docker/README.md

 # you can use it in various ways, ffmpeg example
 vspipe -c y4m inference.py - | ffmpeg -i pipe: example.mkv

-# av1an is supported too (with svt)
-# Warning: Currently frame interpolation does not properly work, but upscaling does
-# Torch-TensorRT backend seems to break, C++ TRT seems to work.
-Either use engine or CUDA.
-av1an -e svt-av1 -i inference.py -o output.mkv

-# models are outside of docker image to minimize download size, if you want specific models you can look in
+# Models are outside of docker image to minimize download size and will be downloaded on demand if you run code.
+# If you want specific models you can look in https://github.com/styler00dollar/VSGAN-tensorrt-docker/releases/tag/models
-# https://github.com/styler00dollar/VSGAN-tensorrt-docker/releases/tag/models or use the download scripts
-# to get all of them.
+# or use the download scripts to get all of them.
 Models are expected to be placed under models/
 ```

 If docker does not want to start, try this before you use docker: